 UV light is a form of electromagnetic radiation that falls along a spectrum determined by wavelengths.
 From longest to shortest wavelength, this spectrum includes radio waves, microwaves, infrared light, visible light, ultraviolet light, x-rays, and gamma rays.
 UV light naturally occurs as sunlight but can also be created artificially.
 UV light has three types: UV-A, UV-B, and UV-C. While UV-A and UV-B light can pass through the Earth’s atmosphere, UV-C cannot due to its shorter wavelengths.
 UV-C light has wavelengths ranging from 100 to 280 nanometers (nm).

 Since the early twentieth century, scientists have known about UV-C light’s germicidal (germ-killing) properties.
 In 1903, Danish doctor Niels Finsen received the Nobel Prize for Medicine for his use of UV-C light to treat lupus vulgaris, a tuberculosis infection that manifests as lesions on the skin.
 Since then, UV-C light has been proven to destroy or inactivate bacteria and viruses, including SARS-CoV-2, E. coli, and influenza.

-UV-C light breaks through the outer membrane of microbes like yeast, mold, bacteria, viruses, or algae.
+Vive Far UV Light C penetrates the outer membrane of microbes like yeast, mold, bacteria, viruses, or algae.
 When the radiation reaches these organisms’ DNA and RNA, it disrupts vital cellular function, like replication, thanks to pyrimidine (and thymine) dimers.
 These molecular lesions interrupt base pairing during the DNA and RNA replication process.
 This interruption renders the microbe incapable of replicating and prevents the microorganism from causing infections.